ringbuffer-org/sound_synthesis_introduction/posts/Processed_Recording/sampling-introduction.rst

 Early Popular Music
 -------------------

 Experimental approaches in popular music took up the idea of sampling and integrated recorded sounds, using them especially for intro and outro effects.
-Since their pioneering 1967 album
-*Sgt.
-Pepper’s Lonely Hearts Club Band*, the Beatles worked with sounds from mammals, birds  and insects in almoast all of their albums (Brumm, 1012).
+Since their pioneering 1967 album *Sgt.
+Pepper’s Lonely Hearts Club Band*, the Beatles worked with sounds from mammals, birds  and insects in almost all of their albums (Brumm, 1012).
 Other examples for early experiments with sampled material are the *The Beach Boys* and *Pink Floyd*.

 -----